 - Compliance issues

-- Children don’t initiate activities (if bored, they just bother their parents instead of finding something to do)
+- Children don’t initiate activities on their own (if bored, they just bother their parents instead of finding something to do)

-Individuals with autism thrive on routines – adding structures at home can help your child cope with the inconsistencies in life.
-It can help them understand expectations and gain independence.
+Individuals with autism thrive on routines.
+Therefore, adding structures to your home can help your child cope with all the inconsistencies in life.
+The world is filled with uncertainty.
+But having a well-structured home can help your child feel safe because they will always know what to expect at home.
+Additionally, it can also help them understand expectations and gain independence.

 - Structure the environment